RaviTambade/ngnihilenttraining/notes/day16.md

 * Some panic
 * Some start revising
-* Rohan pretends to be confident
+* Sarthak pretends to be confident

 **One event → multiple listeners → multiple reactions**